choikyo/GoogleMap/README.md

 ```
 The above command downloads the project into GoogleMap folder

+# Run
+Open the file "Traveler_To-do_List.html" in a web browser

 # Features!
 - Button to show all parks, and button to hide parks
-- Dropdown List to select parks in specific state, map zoom into state level
+- Once state dropdown menu is selected, map should zoom into state level,  and "Choose a park" dropdown list should only show the filtered results
 - Click a marker to see stree view
 - Click a marker to see current weather and temperature

-# Run
-Open the file "Traveler_To-do_List.html" in a web browser